stepheniota/stepheniota.github.io/_pages/about.md

 I am a CS MS student at USC, with background in physics.
-My interests are in probabilistic modeling, data analysis, and ML applied to the natural and physical sciences.
+My interests are in probabilistic modeling, data analysis, and ML applied to physical sciences and engineering.

-I'm **actively seeking job opportunities** in the intersection of `ML x Bio`.
+I'm **actively seeking job opportunities** in applied ML and data science.
-My passion lies in exploring the potential of ML to drive new discoveries and innovations in science, from drug discovery to causal inference.
+My passion lies in exploring the potential of ML to drive new discoveries and innovations in science and engineering, from drug discovery to causal inference and robotics.
-I'm looking to work alongside an interdisciplinary team to solve important data science problems.
+I'm looking to work alongside an interdisciplinary team to solve important and challenging data science problems.

 At USC, I've worked on [Causal RL](https://arxiv.org/abs/2110.15489), developing safe transfer learning methods for agents.